 Dr. Burgess received his doctorate in ecology from Johns Hopkins University.
-He has research interests are highly interdisciplinary utilizing the disciplines of biology, ecology, geology and soil science to explore community dynamics and invasive ecology in urban, rural and forested landscapes.
+He has research interests are highly interdisciplinary utilizing the disciplines of biology, ecology, geology, and soil science to explore community dynamics and invasive ecology in urban, rural and forested landscapes.
 Originally from the South, he became interested in the natural sciences after traveling into coal mines with his father.
 Trained as a metamorphic and structural petrologist, in his early research he has used petrologic and geochemical tools to investigate igneous and metamorphic rocks and relate their petrogenesis to the growth and evolution the Canadian Appalachians.

-Dr. Burgess seeks to understand the edaphic relationship between geologic substrate, soils and plants using a complimentary suite of approaches that integrate field observations with novel techniques (e.g. stable isotopes) and controlled environmental systems (e.g. growth chambers, greenhouse settings) to address questions that intersect plant physiological ecology, soil ecology and geology in an ecosystem context.
+Dr. Burgess seeks to understand the edaphic relationship between geologic substrate, soils and plants using a complementary suite of approaches that integrate field observations with novel techniques (e.g. stable isotopes) and controlled environmental systems (e.g. growth chambers, greenhouse settings) to address questions that intersect plant physiological ecology, soil ecology and geology in an ecosystem context.